vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

   * [Grafana](https://grafana.com/grafana/) - Dashboard Visualization

-For this example, there are pre-configured instances of Prometheus, Grafana, Tempo, and Loki located within the `infra` directory.
-Provided in this directory are the Docker Compose scripts and server configuration files.
-You can bring the whole thing up with the following command:
+There are pre-configured instances of Prometheus, Grafana, Tempo, and Loki located within the `infra` directory.
+Docker Compose scripts and server configuration files are provided in this directory.
+Bring the whole thing up with the following command:

 ```bash
 cd infra/
 docker compose up
 ```

 This startup may take a minute or two since it may need to download containers over the network.
 So have a few sips of that tea, coffee, or water you might have on hand!
-Next, we can move on and examine this infrastructure as it relates to our example app.
+Next, move on and examine this infrastructure as it relates to the example app.

 ### Prometheus Setup

-On the application-facing side of our Prometheus setup, we need to configure a set of [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for ingesting our app's `/actuator/prometheus` endpoint.
+On the application-facing side of Prometheus, you will configure a set of [scrape configurations](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for ingesting the application's `/actuator/prometheus` endpoint.

-The specific `scrape config` is listed below:
+The specific scrape configuration is listed below:

 ```yaml
 global: